kylefarris/clamscan/README.md

 // NOTE: no errors (or other events) are being handled in this example but standard errors will be emitted according to NodeJS's Stream specifications
 ```

 # Contribute

 Got a missing feature you'd like to use?
 Found a bug?
 Go ahead and fork this repo, build the feature and issue a pull request.

-# Resources used to help develop this module:
+# Resources used to help develop this module

 - <https://stuffivelearned.org/doku.php?id=apps:clamav:general:remoteclamdscan>
 - <http://cpansearch.perl.org/src/JMEHNLE/ClamAV-Client-0.11/lib/ClamAV/Client.pm>